Frequently Asked Questions

 Is there a payment plan option?

 Typically, Dream Volunteers charges 40% of the trip fee as a deposit to register and secure a spot on a trip.
 The final 60% is due one month prior to the start date of the trip.
-All but $100 of the deposit is refundable if requested at least one month prior to the start of the trip.
 If you would like to arrange a plan different from our standard 40%-60% plan, please contact us.
 We would be happy to discuss alternatives with you.
+For those whose trip fee does not include airfare, all but $200 of the 40% deposit is refundable if requested at least two months prior to the start of the trip.
+If airfare is included in your trip fee, the airfare is not refundable once the tickets have been purchased.
+Of the remaining deposit minus the airfare, all but $200 is refundable if requested at least two months prior to the start of the trip.

 How much spending money do I need to bring?